Project Veritas: Americans United for Change videos (2016)

-On October 18, 2016, O'Keefe released a series of videos on Project Veritas' YouTube channel titled "Rigging the Election" apparently showing former national field director Scott Foval of Americans United for Change mentioning they should ensure they have people at the front of the rope lines at rallies in order to ask questions, a common practice known as "bird dogging".
-The accuracy of the videos was questioned for possibly omitting context, and the unedited raw footage has not been made available.
+On October 18, 2016, O'Keefe released a series of videos on Project Veritas's YouTube channel titled "Rigging the Election" apparently showing former national field director Scott Foval of Americans United for Change saying they should ensure they had people at the front of the rope lines at rallies in order to ask questions, a common practice known as "bird dogging".
+The videos' accuracy was questioned for possibly omitting context, and the unedited raw footage has not been made available.
 The GOP-appointed Attorney General of Wisconsin, Brad Schimel, investigated the claims made in the video twice, both times finding no evidence that Foval broke any voting laws.

 DNC Chair Donna Brazile said, "We do not believe, or have any evidence to suggest, that the activities articulated in the video actually occurred."
-Scott Foval was fired by Americans United for Change after the first video was released.
+Americans United for Change fired Foval after the first video was released.
 Foval later said he had been set up.
-Robert Creamer a DNC consultant and husband of U.S. Representative Jan Schakowsky, D-IL, said, "We regret the unprofessional and careless hypothetical conversations that were captured on hidden cameras of a regional contractor for our firm, and he is no longer working with us," he said.
-"While none of the schemes described in the conversations ever took place, these conversations do not at all reflect the values of Democracy Partners."
-Shortly afterwards, Creamer, who was also featured in the video, said he would end his consulting arrangement with the DNC to avoid becoming a "distraction".
+Robert Creamer, a DNC consultant and husband of U.S. Representative Jan Schakowsky, said, "We regret the unprofessional and careless hypothetical conversations that were captured on hidden cameras of a regional contractor for our firm, and he is no longer working with us.
+While none of the schemes described in the conversations ever took place, these conversations do not at all reflect the values of Democracy Partners."
+Shortly afterward, Creamer, who was also featured in the video, said he would end his consulting arrangement with the DNC to avoid becoming a distraction.

-Following the publication of his videos, O'Keefe filed a complaint with the Federal Election Commission (FEC) against the presidential campaign of Hillary Clinton and the DNC, alleging "a criminal conspiracy" involving the Clinton campaign, the DNC and three left-leaning super PACs.
-On June 1, 2017, Creamer's firm, Democracy Partners, filed a $1 million lawsuit against Project Veritas, claiming Project Veritas had lied to gain access to the firm and violating anti-wiretapping laws.
-In September 2022, a jury found that Project Veritas had violated wiretapping laws and misrepresented itself to Democracy Partners, whom the jury awarded with $120,000.
-Project Veritas said that it would appeal the jury's decision.
+After his videos were published, O'Keefe filed a complaint with the Federal Election Commission (FEC) against Hillary Clinton's presidential campaign and the DNC, alleging "a criminal conspiracy" involving the campaign, the DNC and three left-leaning super PACs.
+On June 1, 2017, Creamer's firm, Democracy Partners, filed a $1 million lawsuit against Project Veritas, claiming it had lied to gain access to the firm and violated anti-wiretapping laws.
+In September 2022, a jury found that Project Veritas had violated wiretapping laws and misrepresented itself to Democracy Partners, which the jury awarded $120,000.
+Project Veritas said it would appeal the decision.